STANFORD NEURODIVERSITY SUMMIT 2023

 The Stanford Neurodiversity Summit: What We Stand For

-The Stanford Neurodiversity Summit is a forum for exchange of ideas about neurodiversity among all people.
+The Stanford Neurodiversity Summit is a forum for the exchange of ideas about neurodiversity among all people.
 It is a venue where we listen to each other, especially when our views are not the same.
 This active listening is not just about respect, but an act to grow together as a community.

 At this forum, we will share visions, innovations, and inspirations about how neurodiversity can make our society better.
 Here is where neurodiverse/neurodivergent people, their family members and friends, educators, clinicians, researchers, and all other stakeholders and professionals learn from each other.
 Neurodiverse individuals will share their unique life and professional journeys, and some will share their significant contributions to the community.
 Other professionals and stakeholders will illustrate how their work enhances the lives of neurodiverse individuals.